+100%-

 “The high symptom burden for participants meeting ME/CFS criteria persisted through 12 months in both cohorts, emphasizing the potential for a long duration of illness and disability.”

 The study’s findings were strengthened by its size and its spread across 8 geographic areas.
-Not surprisingly, it made it into a top-notch journal – the
+Not surprisingly, it made it into a highly-read journal – the JAMA Network journal.

 You can see how these people could have been missed.
 The common cold (which is caused by a variety of pathogens) doesn’t get much study – most people simply get over it – and only a very small percentage of people remain ill.
 The problem only gets significant when you add in all the people who get colds every year.
 It’s exactly the kind of thing our big disease-focused medical establishment would miss.
 We needed a new pathogen to sweep the field to highlight the post-infectious subset.